commercialhaskell/stack/doc/install_and_upgrade.md

         sudo apt-get update && sudo apt-get install stack -y

+### Building your own package

+Stack needs itself (the stack command) to build.
+You can download a stack binary following the instructions for the [generic Linux option](#linux), then look into the etc/scripts/vagrant-distros.sh script (basically, you need to use stack to compile release.hs, then execute that binary with specific parameters).
+The preferred method is to install the FP Complete repo, if you try this route you are on your own.

 ## CentOS / Red Hat / Amazon Linux

 *note*: for 32-bit, use the [generic Linux option](#linux)